-1.1 This report highlights the accounting policies to be used in the Group's 2018-19 Statement of Accounts and asks the Audit Committee to review and accept the accounting policies detailed at Appendix A. The report also details the critical judgements that have been made in applying the accounting policies and the assumptions made about the future and other major sources of estimation uncertainty (Appendix B).
-The report will also explain any key technical accounting changes that have been adopted by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2018-19 (known as the Code) that have influenced the accounting policies and will affect what is presented and disclosed in the Statement of Accounts for 2018-19.
+- 1.1 To highlight the accounting policies to be used in the Group's 2020-21 Statement of Accounts and ask the Joint Audit Committee (the Committee) to review and accept the accounting policies detailed in Appendix A. - 1.2 To provide detail on the critical judgements that have been made in applying the accounting policies and the assumptions made about the future and other major sources of estimation uncertainty (Appendix B). - 1.3 To set out any key technical accounting changes that have been adopted by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2020-21 (known as the Code) that have influenced the accounting policies and will affect what is presented and disclosed in the Statement of Accounts for 2020-21. - 1.4 Changes from 2019-20 are highlighted grey.